Awards | Creative | News

 Posted by Jacqui on 15th October 2018

-The evening was held on Friday 12th October 2018 at the Stadium MK and Hilton Double Tree Hotel in Milton Keynes.
-The event attracted a packed ballroom of more than 500 guests, who attended the gala dinner and award ceremony.
+Stadium MK and the Hilton DoubleTree Hotel in Milton Keynes hosted the Women’s Leaders Gala Evening.
+The hosts held the gala dinner and award ceremony on Friday, 12th October 2018.
+More than 500 guests packed the ballroom.
 There were 14 award categories which represent a diverse range of business disciplines.
-The finalists were judged by a panel of business leaders (men and women) from a wide range of industry sectors.
+A panel of business leaders (men and women) from a wide range of industry sectors judged the finalists.

-“The judges were blown away by Jacqui’s vitality and drive.
-She has taken her lifelong passion stimulated by her experiences at the Chelsea College of Arts and driven a highly successful and creative business based on her values and her belief in the power and impact of unique thought.”
+“Jacqui’s vitality and drive blew the judges away.
+She has taken her lifelong passion stimulated by her experiences at the Chelsea College of Arts.
+She has driven a highly successful creative business based on her values.
+Her belief is in the power and impact of unique thought.”

-“I am proud that over the last 30 years we have established ourselves and grown as a local family business that thinks big, delivers high-quality work, across all sectors.
-My strategy is to focus on where I can make the biggest impact using unique thought to achieve our goals.
+Over the last 30 years, we have established ourselves and grown as a local family business that thinks big and delivers high-quality work across all sectors.
+My strategy is to focus on where I can make the biggest impact using unique thoughts to achieve our goals.
 VI is proud to be an MK-based company, employing local people for projects across the globe.”